ConferreAI/GStreamer.framework/README.md

 # GStreamer.framework
 This repository host compiled GStreamer framework for iOS and macOS.
+All files are manually downloaded from https://gstreamer.freedesktop.org/download